zmlabe/SeaIceQBO/README.md

 ## Publications
 + **Labe, Z.M.**, Y. Peings, and G. Magnusdottir, 2019.
-The effect of QBO phase on the atmospheric response to projected Arctic sea-ice loss in early winter, *submitted*
+The effect of QBO phase on the atmospheric response to projected Arctic sea-ice loss in early winter, *accepted to GRL*

 ## Conferences